CloudLabsAI-Azure/RTIAD-Workshop/English/labs/lab-03.md

      ![](../media/new-lab-01/clicks-1.png)

+>**Note**: If the primary SAS key , shows any error as invalid creds Follow the below steps :

+    i.
+Go to the azure portal search for the event hub select the **rtiadhub<inject key="DeploymentID" enableCopy="false"/>** and under enities select event hubs

+    ii.
+Select the **rti-iad-clicks**

+    iii.
+Under the settings from the left hand side Shared access policies and click on rti-reader and copy the Secondary key

 8. Once all the properties have been filled out click on **Connect**.

     >**Note:** Connecting might take a while.
 If an error appears, refresh the page and repeat the steps outlined above.

 9. In the configuration of the Azure Event Hub data source, you may need to modify the **Consumer group** of the Event Hub to ensure that you gain access to a unique access point to the stream of data.